jssql1234/docs-sqlpay/docs/integration/vision/linking-to-account.md

 6. Insert the company ID.
 7. Click **Get OTP** .
-8. Insert the OTP Get from the step 7 into the OTP field.
+8. Insert the OTP obtained from the Step 7 into the OTP field.
 9. Click **Get Token**.
 10. Click **Next** to continue the following steps.